Aisle5Oakland/aisle5oakland.github.io/_beermenu/9980-Sonoma-Cider.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
+long_desc: "A crisp, refreshing hard apple cider with a distinctly pear accent and a creamy mouth feel that maintains cider integrity while adding a whole new dimension.
+Hard to describe, harder still to resist."
 ---

 This is a description for Sonoma Cider Pear Cider